linkFISH-Consulting/dbt-lf_utils/README.md

 ### Custom Macros
 - Our custom macros live direclty in the `macros` folder.
-- Each macro has one or more unit tests in `models/unit_tests`.
+- Each macro has one or more unit tests in `unit_tests/models`.
 - Tests mostly consist of a `.yml` specifying inputs and expected outputs, and a `.sql` that defines the test logic.
-- Most tests rely on the `_dummy_source` model, which is a mock table with a few columns and rows that is needed to define the schema of _potential_ inputs.
+- Most tests rely on the `unit_tests/models/_dummy_source` model, which is a mock table with a few columns and rows that is needed to define the schema of _potential_ inputs.
 (It's a dbt limitation we have to live with.)

 ### Patches
 - In some cases, we need to add dispatch functions to make other tools work on all our backends.
 - The main use case is to make functions from dbt utils work on mssql.
-- These dispatch functions live under `macros/patches` with tests in `models/unit_tests/patches`.
+- These dispatch functions live under `macros/patches` with tests in `unit_tests/models/patches`.

 ### Guidelines:
 - Let's not add default adapters.
 This helps catching errors early, already when developing, and not only running the model and finding broken data.